WiIIiam278/HuskHomes/docs/Setup.md

-This will walk you through installing HuskHomes on your Spigot or Fabric server, or proxy network of servers.
+This will walk you through installing HuskHomes on your Spigot, Fabric, or Fand server, or proxy network of servers.

 ## Requirements
 > **Note:** If the plugin fails to load, please check that you are not running an [incompatible version combination](Compatibility)

-* A Spigot (1.17.1+) or Fabric (latest Minecraft version) _Minecraft: Java Edition_ server running on Java 17+
+* A Spigot (1.17.1+), Fabric (latest Minecraft version), or Fand 0.7.2+ _Minecraft: Java Edition_ server.
+Fand requires Java 25.
 * (For proxy network support) A proxy server (Velocity, BungeeCord) and MySQL (v8.0+)/MariaDB/PostgreSQL database
 * (For optional [[Redis support]]) A Redis database (v5.0+)